 For his trip to America, Borat wears two pins – one on each lapel.
 The right lapel carries his customary gold pin which appears to be a gold animal on a black enamel background under a narrow red enamel banner.
 The left lapel pin is more obvious, consisting of an American flag crossing the blue Kazakh flag.

 The trousers are another opportunity for the suit to show its age and its poor fit.
 The already-baggy trousers have a low rise that increases the bagginess.
 The double-reverse pleated trousers have slanted side pockets, a jetted right rear buttoning pocket, and an extended front tab that closes on a single button.
-The bottoms are cuffed with 1″ turn-ups.
+The bottoms are finished with one-inch turn-ups (cuffs).

 Borat holds up his pants poorly with a cheap black leather belt that hooks through a brass buckle.

 Borat’s shirt is another example of something you would’ve seen a dad wear in a ’90s sitcom.
 Constructed of lightweight cotton, it is a series of thick green stripes in shades of forest and olive.
 Each olive stripe has a thin orange stripe to its right and an equally thin maroon stripe to its right.

 The shirt has black plastic buttons down the plain, placket-less front.
 The spread collar has short points, and the rounded barrel cuffs close on a single button.